 You may request a copy of your medical records in one of the following ways:

 - Write to the surgery asking for a copy of your medical records.
 It would be helpful, but you do not have to, if you told us why you want copies.
-Please also tell us if you want to collect the copies or have them posted.

 - If after receiving your records you have any queries, please make a normal, routine appointment to see your usual Doctor.